-X-Plane 12 runs FMOD 2.02, but since FMOD has backwards compatibility, older 1.08 banks will work with it with no change.
+X-Plane 12 runs the FMOD 2.02 engine, but since FMOD provides backwards compatibility, older 1.08 banks will load with no change.
 Nevertheless, you will NOT be able to use the “live update” feature of FMOD Studio 1.08 with X-Plane 12, because the newer version of the audio engine cannot connect to older Studio versions.

 The “Starter Project” download page now delivers a full FMOD 2.02 version.
 As you did with X-Plane 11, you must download a fresh “Starter Project” for every new X-Plane 12 project you intend to create.

 If you’re upgrading an X-Plane 11 project…

 We recommend you open your old 1.08 Studio project using FMOD Studio 2.02 and saving it as a 2.02 project.
 This will automatically upgrade your sound bank.
 Then you’ll need to address the following issues for it to work properly on X-Plane 12.

 Output speaker format

 You should set your output format as “Surround 5.1 on Desktop” because the master bank that lives in X-Plane now outputs this format by default.
 Your bank’s output will be automatically downmixed/upmixed for users with a different speaker system.
 Be sure to properly set your buses to this format both on the input and output of each bus to avoid inadvertently downmixing your sounds.
 The starter project is already set up for Surround 5.1.